Computing

 At Birkbeck Primary school, we teach Computing from Year 1 onwards.
 In the Early Years Foundation Stage, it is woven into all areas of the curriculum and specialised provision is in place in the 'Technology' strand of the provision.
 We believe that a being proficient in the fundamental workings of technology, computing and the internet are of paramount importance in the modern world.
 We also believe in the power of technology to aid creativity for young people and our curriculum serves both of these purposes while simultaneously educating children in the responsible, safe and mature use of the internet and other tech ologies.

-The thread of concept that our curriculum revisits and builds upon are:
+The threads of concept that our curriculum revisits and builds upon are:

 - Systems and networks